 While we were resting a cat came up to us to eat the remainder of the orange.
 It let us pet it and after taking a few pictures I decided it could prove to Bart that my socks weren't that smelly.

 [Bart : I kept my camera ready to immortalize the cat's reaction when Bram took off his socks.
 He gently waved one sock in front of the cat's nose.
 At first nothing happened until it suddenly smelled a whiff.
 The animal opened his mount, shut his eyes and meowed woefully 'meeeeoooowwww'.
-Then it sprinted off and we didn't see it again.
-Unfortunately I didn't manage to take a good photo of it.]
+Then it sprinted away and we didn't see it again.
+Unfortunately, I didn't manage to take a good photo of it.]

 Bram and the cat